exasol/database-migration/README.md

 * Comment: `Version 15.10` (or something similar)

 After clicking ` Apply `, you will see the newly added driver's details on the top section of the driver list.
-Select the Teradata driver (the radio button in the first column) and then locate the `terajdbc4.jar` and upload it;
+Select the Teradata driver (the radio button in the first column) and then locate the `terajdbc4.jar` and upload it.
-do the same with `tdgssconfig.jar`.
-When done, both .jar files should be listed in the _Files_ column for the Teradata driver.

 Next step is to test the connectivity.
 First, create a connection to the remote Teradata database:
 ```SQL